MrHux/Graphes/README.md

-A c++ graphe library build on linux
+A c++ graph library build on linux

 This is an oriented-object library writted in C++ to use graph.
 Some simple function enable user to create graph and import or export graph from file.